facelessuser/coloraide/docs/src/markdown/manipulation.md

 )
 ```

-!!! new "Setting Multiple Channels is New in 1.5"
+!!! new "New in 1.5: Getting/Setting Multiple Channels"

 ??? note "Notes on Modifying Coordinates in Other Spaces"